robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Draw data flows to connect External Interactors & the Process

 ???
-Turns out that DFD levels, starting with Level 0, are a natural progression of how you want to build them.
+DFD levels, starting with Level 0, offer a natural progression to start building a DFD diagram for a given scenario.
 To get started, the first step is to develop a level 0 diagram.
 This includes drawing a single process that represents the entire system.
 Remember that there are no data stores in a level 0 diagram.
 Next identify External interactors and then connect them to the process using dataflows.
 Name all elements appropriately.

 ---